SEARCCH Hub

 I found a dataset in the Hub, but the data is wrong, malformed, or mislabeled.
 How do I get help or submit feedback?

-Please do not submit feedback if you are having issues with a dataset.
-The SEARCCH team does not have direct experience with most of the artifacts that are in the system and will be unable to provide assistance.
+Please do not submit feedback to the hub if you are having issues with a dataset.
+The SEARCCH team does not have direct experience with most of the artifacts that are in the system and will be unable to help you.

 You can also share your experience using the data by leaving a review of the artifact in the hub.
 Please try to be constructive in your comments.
 E.g., if you found a way to fix broken labeling and were then able to use the dataset, share how to do that.
 We also encourage sharing positive experiences.